learning-layers/CaptusBackend/README.md

  - To show the favorite button we introduced a new span block in the `post-inner group` class, which calls `wpfp_link()` method to render the button.

 ### Exhibition Printer plugin ###
-This plugin is designed to make possible to create a printout of the user favorite posts and print it using the Google Cloud service.
+This plugin is designed to make it possible to create a printout of the user favorite posts and print it using the Google Cloud service.
 The printout contains a customizable cover page, a customizable table of contents page and following these the pages of the posts on the users favorite list.

 In a post or page a print button can be rendered by using the `[ex_print_button]` shortcode, which calls the function of `sButton`, which will render the HTML code of the button.